mantidproject/mantid/docs/source/algorithms/RenameWorkspaces-v1.rst

    Workspaces in the ADS _before_ renaming: ['ws1', 'ws2', 'ws3']
    Workspaces in the ADS _after_ renaming: ['new_ws1_name', 'new_ws2_name', 'new_ws3_name']

-**Example - Setting override on and off:**
+**Example - Setting overwrite on and off:**

-.. testcode:: ExOverrideExisting
+.. testcode:: ExOverwriteExisting

    #Clear the ADS before starting
    mtd.clear()